quantumgardener/qg.blog/content/maps/Universal Map of Concepts.md

 The [[Promise Cycle]] is a model for understanding how people come together to complete work.
 Knowing about it can help avoid problems before they arise.
 The same model is used for [[Delegation]].

 [[Time Management]] is the process of managing one's time.
 It is a limited resource, as is the time of others.
 Therefore time management is essential in treating people as a [[Atlas/Notes/Legitimate Other]]mate Other]].
-Something that makes [[Time Management]] easier is a strong practice of [[Personal knowledge management]].
+Something that makes [[Time Management]] easier is a strong practice of [[Quartz/notes/Personal knowledge management]].

 [[Atlas/Notes/Wonder]]tes/Wonder]] is my favourite of the [[Basic moods of life]] and to access wonder, I use [[Meditation]], [[Quartz/maps/Map of astronomy]] astronomy]] and [[Mathematics]].